• Home

 Can this cranberry sauce be made ahead of time?

 Yes, it can!
-I usually make this a day or two ahead of time.
-Then I either serve it chilled or at room temperature.
+I usually make this cranberry sauce recipe a day or two ahead of time.
+Serve it chilled or at room temperature.

 Can you freeze this cranberry sauce?

-Yes!
-Fresh cranberry sauce freezes nicely.
-Pack it in an airtight container or in a resealable freezer bag before freezing.
+Allow the cranberry sauce to cool completely before placing it in an airtight container or in a resealable freezer bag.
+Remove as much air as possible before freezing.

 How do you store fresh cranberries?